ClinicalGenomicsGBG/insilico_wgs/insilico_panels/KK/MAD_och_MAD-liknande_defekter.v1.0/README.md

 ## MAd och MAD-liknande defekter
 Created 2022-02-03 by Emma Andersson.
-This panel contains part of the genes in “mixed small panels”.
-The gene list in "mixed small panels” was divided into 5 panels.
-Two of the genes were added to the already existing panel “Neurometabola sjukdomar “ and the rest were put into the following new panels:
+This panel contains part of the genes in “mixed-small-panels.v1.0”.
+The gene list in “mixed-small-panels.v1.0” was divided into 5 panels.
+Two of the genes were added to the already existing panel “neurometabola\_sjukdomar.v1.0 “ and the rest were put into the following new panels:

-Rubbningar i Kopparmetabolism
+1. rubbningar\_i\_kopparmetabolism.v1.0

-MAD och MAD-liknande defekter
+2. MAD\_och\_MAD-liknande\_defekter.v1.0

-PHD-komplex brist
+3. PDH-komplex\_brist.v1.0

-Lipid
+4. lipid.v1.0